mschoettle/website/docs/blog/posts/2013/modifying-the-new-child-sub-menu-items-in-emf.md

 Depending on your meta-model it might be necessary to add some more information in order to be able to see which feature the new element gets added (or set) to.

 The available items are depending on the current selected element.
-The `collectNewChildDescriptors(Collection, Object)` method is called on the item provider of this element.
+The `collectNewChildDescriptors(Collection<Object>, Object)` method is called on the item provider of this element.
-The actions for those menu items are created inside your `ActionBarContributor` class (see `generateCreateChildActions(Collection , ISelection)`), which is located in the editor project.
+The actions for those menu items are created inside your `ActionBarContributor` class (see `generateCreateChildActions(Collection<?>, ISelection)`), which is located in the editor project.
-The text for this action is determined by `CreateChildCommand.getText()`, which in turn calls `getCreateChildText(Object, Object, Object, Collection )` of the corresponding item provider.
+The text for this action is determined by `CreateChildCommand.getText()`, which in turn calls `getCreateChildText(Object, Object, Object, Collection<?>)` of the corresponding item provider.
 The default case is implemented in `ItemProviderAdapter`.

 There seem to be two approaches, depending on what your goal is.